-He started improvising in the mid 80’s and formed, together with Geert Feytons, the audio-visual experimental music collective Noise-Maker’s Fifes in 1989.
-They mainly used selfmade instruments and field recordings creating complex, surreal audio-visual live happenings, including dance, sound and video installations.
+Started in the mid 80’s with sound improvisation and experimental music.
+Formed, together with Geert Feytons, the audio-visual experimental music collective Noise-Maker’s Fifes in 1989 using selfmade instruments and field recordings to create complex, surreal audio-visual live happenings, including dance, projected sound and video installations.

 Er streichelt, immer noch